 UNDERSTANDING THE ROLE OF A QUALIFIED INTERMEDIARY

-1. Is not the taxpayer or a disqualified person;
+- Is not the taxpayer or a disqualified person;

 - Acquires the relinquished property from the taxpayer;

-- Transfers the relinquished property;
+- Transfers the relinquished property to the buyer;

-- Acquires the replacement property;
+- Acquires the replacement property from the seller;

 - Transfers the replacement property to the taxpayer.

-Asset Preservation, Inc. (API) provides Qualified Intermediary services in conformity with the Internal Revenue Code and Treasury Regulations.
+Asset Preservation, Inc. (API) provides qualified intermediary services in conformity with the Internal Revenue Code and Treasury Regulations.
 API:

 - Coordinates with the taxpayer’s attorney and/or tax advisor and provides exchange transaction documentation as needed so that the 1031 exchange rules and regulations are thoroughly understood;

 - Prepares the necessary exchange documentation which includes exchange agreement, assignment agreements, notice of assignment, exchange account forms, security of funds instruments (when applicable) and instructions to the closing officers.
 Further, API oversees each closing to assist in proper 1031 exchange procedures;

 - Facilitates the sale of the relinquished property to the buyer and the purchase of the replacement property from the seller;